Do Go On - 334 - Pan Am Flight 73

 Surely.

-And your parents had four kids to feed and be like, shut up and eat it for fuck's sake.
+And your parents had four kids to feed and be like, shut up and eat it.

 I'd love to go back and just have a word to myself.

-It was chili con carne, but without the chili or the carne.
+It was Chili Kong Khan, but without the chili or the Khan.

-But when I stopped eating meat he'd take
+But when I stopped eating meat, he'd take that out.

-they'd all have the rest of the family have it with meat but I'd have to oh that's nice
+They'd all have the rest of the family have it with meat.

-because yeah around that time it was like you can start making your own dinner but
+Because, yeah, around that time, it was like, you can start making your own dinner.

-some of the dishes he could just easily take the meat or not put the meat in.
+But some of the dishes, he could just easily take the meat or not put the meat in.

-Jeez, that's taken me down a little place I like to call memory lane.
+That's taken me down a little place I like to call Memory Lane.

 Yeah, the memories and the nostalgia associated with that is really lovely.